Stuart-D-King/shopping_spree/README.md

 **Limitations and Future Analysis**
 Some general assumptions were used to manipulate the data.
 These assumptions and subsequent manipulations impact the overall analysis of the data.
 For example, extreme outliers may in fact be vital to the dataset, and their removal compromises certain analyses.
 For future analysis, I would perform a more in-depth look at consumer habits by retail industry.
 But in general, the possibilities are endless for a dataset such as this.

+---
+**NOTE**

+Data files have been omitted to respect the privacy of the issuing company.

+---